microsoft/Qcodes/docs/index.rst

 .. image:: https://zenodo.org/badge/37137879.svg
    :target: https://zenodo.org/badge/latestdoi/37137879

-Qcodes is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.
+QcoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.

 The goal is a common framework for physics experiments, so: